 Together with this acknowledgment, Le Club members are also offered the opportunity of taking a trip together, to rest and enjoy the Scality spirit outside the workplace.

-For the year 2016, 16 employees have been chosen.
-Scality will publish a portrait of different team member once a week.
+For the year 2017, 20 employees have been chosen.
+Scality will publish a profile of a different team member each week.

 In her private life, Anne Harper is somewhat of a shy person.
 But like an actor getting up on stage, Anne is transformed when she works.
 As release captain, she has to decide if the latest version of the Scality software will be ready on the due date, or if it is necessary to work on it some more.
 In order to do that, she needs to talk with dozens of engineers and then go straight to the front line to communicate her decision to the leadership.